WestFS/StorageCompressAI/EXPLAINER_IMAGE_COMPRESSOR.md

 ## What It Does

 - **Input:** Raw image data (bytes) of various formats (PNG, JPEG, WebP, etc.).
-- **Processing:** It decodes the input, converts it to a format suitable for JPEG compression, and then uses the `mozjpeg` engine to perform a high-quality, efficient compression.
+- **Processing:** It decodes the input, converts it to a format suitable for JPEG compression, and then uses the `image` crate to perform high-quality, efficient JPEG compression.
 - **Output:** Raw JPEG image data (bytes).
 - **Why Rust?** Rust was chosen for its performance, memory safety, and excellent concurrency, making it ideal for a CPU-intensive task like image compression.